Strong-to-weak spontaneous symmetry breaking and average symmetry protected topological order in the doubled Hilbert space: Introduction

 By using this scheme, the predicted phases are verified and we investigate the SWSSB, average SPT orders by observing some physical quantities, recently proposed in \cite{lessa2024,Ma2024_double,Guo2024_2}.
 In particular, through studying the entanglement properties for the doubled system, we clearly demonstrate an explicit phase transition behavior between strong-SPT and double ASPT, which can be predicted in the domain wall (DW) duality picture~\cite{Orito2025}.
 This transition is interesting in that the on-site decoherence to the one-dimensional system, in general, tends not to exhibit mixed state phase transition by tuning the strength of a decoherence parameter \cite{Lee2025}.
 Additionally, we explore possible edge mode degeneracy by analyzing the entanglement spectrum within the doubled Hilbert space framework.
 This analysis provides further insights into the bulk-edge correspondence in ASPTs, as predicted in the doubled Hilbert space formalism \cite{Ma2024_double}.

 The rest of this paper is organized as follows.
 In Sec.~II, we review the construction scheme and protocol of the gSPT.
 In Sec.~III, based on this scheme, we propose its extensive application to a mixed state, where our target system under decoherence is introduced.
 We explain the doubled Hilbert space formalism and show the interpretation of the decoherence in this formalism.
 We expect the emergence of non-trivial mixed SPTs.
 In Sec.~IV, we show the systematic numerical demonstrations by using the MPS and the filtering to the MPS for various decoherence parameters.
 Here, we verify the properties of the non-trivial mixed SPTs and a phase transition between them.
-Section V is devoted for summary and conclusion.
+In Sec.~V, we briefly discuss the coexistence of SPT and SWSSB in the double SPT state from the view point of symmetrically invertible property, and comment on the classification of ASPT proposed recently.
+Section VI is devoted for summary and conclusion.